 THE INVISIBLE ELEMENT OF THE BODY

-The scriptures clearly show two separate elements that are combined to form the creation called a human being.
-It is also extremely clear that at death the body returns to the earth and the spirit returns to God.
-However, how do we answer the clear scriptures which indicate that a dead person is both in heaven and on the earth?
+The scriptures clearly show that two separate elements are combined to form the creation called a human being.
+It is also extremely clear that, at death, the body returns to the earth and the spirit returns to God.
+However, how do we answer the clear scriptures which indicate a dead person is both in heaven and on the earth?

-A brief study into physical and spiritual law will show that an object cannot occupy two different dimensions of time and space simultaneously.
-This knowledge helps solve the mystery surrounding the scriptures that seem to indicate that the dead are in two places at the same time.
-See Ecc.12:7, Psa.31:5; 49:14-15 Lk.23:46, Acts 2:27-29;34; Heb.chp.11.
+A brief study into physical and spiritual law shows that an object cannot occupy two different dimensions of time and space simultaneously.
+This knowledge helps solve the mystery surrounding the scriptures which seem to indicate that the dead are in two places at the same time.
+See Ecc.12:7; Psa.31:5; 49:14-15; Lk.23:46; Acts 2: 27-29, 34; Heb. chp.11.

 THE MYSTERIOUS REPHAIM

-Who or what is the 'Rephaim'?
-Bible Scholars have had great difficulty discovering the intended meaning of this Hebrew word, because its usage indicates that all dead humans remain on earth instead of heaven or hell which is commonly believed.
+Who or what are the Rephaim?
+Bible Scholars have had great difficulty discovering the intended meaning of this Hebrew word, because its usage indicates that all dead humans remain on earth, instead of going to heaven or hell, which is a common belief.

-The Hebrew word rephaim is often used as an allegory that describes the dead and gives vital insight into an extremely important unseen element of the human body.
+The Hebrew word rephaim is often used as an allegory which describes the dead and gives vital insight into an extremely important unseen element of the human body.

-The Hebrew word 'rephaim' has three basic meanings: 'giant men', 'ghost of the dead', or 'shades' (i.e., shadows).
-There are many references that refer to the dead as 'rephaim'.
-These references also indicate that the 'rephaim' occupy 'sheol', which is located within the confines of earth's environment.
-The following scriptures reveal the allegorical use of the word 'rephaim' to describe dead humans:
+The Hebrew word rephaim has three basic meanings: giant men, ghost of the dead, or shades (i.e., shadows).
+There are many references which refer to the dead as rephaim.
+These references also indicate that the rephaim occupy sheol, which is located within the confines of earth's environment.
+The following scriptures reveal the allegorical use of the word rephaim to describe dead humans: